danielthejoker18/AutoSubber/README.md

 Perfect for making videos accessible across languages—great for movies, lectures, or personal projects.
 Runs entirely offline after model downloads, leveraging your GPU for speed.

 ### Features
-- **Audio Transcription**: Extracts audio from video and transcribes it with accurate timestamps using Whisper.
+- **Audio Transcription**: Extracts audio from video (or uses audio files directly) and transcribes it with accurate timestamps using Whisper.
 - **Multi-Language Translation**: Translates transcripts to 100+ languages.
-- **Subtitle Generation**: Outputs standard SRT files.
+- **Subtitle & Text Generation**: Outputs standard SRT files and plain text (TXT) transcriptions.
 - **Video Embedding**: Optionally burns subtitles into a new video file.
 - **GPU Acceleration**: Optimized for NVIDIA GPUs for fast processing.
 - **Simple CLI**: Easy command-line usage—no GUI needed.